WhatsApp and Workplace: The Need for Better Internal Comms Solutions

 Why Deskless Workers Need Better Internal Comms Solutions

-The historic Facebook outage on October 4th, 2021 really got us thinking.
-Becoming known as an effective “snow day”, this was every internal communicator’s nightmare scenario.
-What if a critical message needed to be sent out to all teams via Workplace from Facebook?
+The historic Facebook outage that caused Workplace from Meta to be down on October 4th, 2021 really got us thinking.
+What if a critical message needed to be sent out to all teams via Workplace from Meta?
 What about the frontline teams that don’t have any comms channels and, therefore, rely on WhatsApp to reach their teams?
-How did that impact their shifts?
-What did that one day of down comms do to the business?
-It gave us a lot to think about.
-But what stood out to us wasn’t just that channel reliability is important—because of course, it is—but why are so many teams relying on these tools in the first place?
+How would this kind of outage impact their shifts?
+What did that one day of down comms cost the business?
+What stood out to us wasn’t just that channel reliability is important—because of course, it is—but why are so many teams relying on these tools in the first place?

-In this blog, we’re going to break down why we think using WhatsApp or Workplace isn’t a reliability issue, but a strategic misstep.
+In this blog, we’re going to break down why we think using WhatsApp or Workplace isn’t just a reliability issue but a strategic misstep.

 But, why are those line managers using WhatsApp in the first place?
 It’s possible that some companies selected that tool intentionally for the frontline, but the reality is, it’s probably Shadow IT.
 This is when individuals go rogue in the organization and seek out the tools they need when they aren’t provided.
 This is often a big cybersecurity risk since it’s not approved or monitored by IT.